Eyelid Lift Sydney by Dr Scott Turner Blepharoplasty Sydney Surgery

 2. Midface Lift

-In men and women with significant malar bags or festoons, a lower eyelid procedure only is not sufficient to achieve the desired result.
+In men and women with significant malar bags or festoons, a lower eyelid procedure is not sufficient to achieve the desired result.
 A more complex lower eyelid surgery combined with a midface lift (Concentric Malar Lift) is required to elevate the cheek tissue to fully correct and eliminate the malar bags to restore a more youthful appearance.

 3. Facial Implants